eekiesel/CS499/index.md

 # Databases

 Working on this application for the Databases category of the capstone project allowed me to work with both a local database and a cloud-based one.
-The orignal application as designed for CS 360 stored all data locally using a SQLite database.
+The original application as designed for CS 360 stored all data locally using a SQLite database.
 To enhance the application, I added a Cloud Firestore database to allow for cloud syncing as well as the ability for a user to export their weight entry data to a CSV file.

 I wrote the logic to sync entries between SQLite and Firestore, which included handling conflicts when the same entry existed in both places.
 To solve this, I used timestamps to decide which version to keep.
 I also built a way to track which entries needed to be synced and marked them as synced after uploading.
 These updates show I can build useful, real-world database features.
-The CSV export is an additional feature that allows users save or share their weight history outside of the app.
+The CSV export is an additional feature that allows users to save or share their weight history outside of the app.

 ## Project Screenshots
 Below you can see a screenshot of the weight entries from my test user’s account in the Firestore database: